Skip to content

 validateCheck one artifact instance against its type template and prompt

-evolveThread a changed requirement through the authority order
+evolveThread a changed requirement through the authority hierarchy

 designAuthor a technical design before implementation